thadeu/branca-ruby/README.md

-#  Branca Tokens for PHP
+#  Branca Tokens for Ruby

 Authenticated and encrypted API tokens using modern crypto.